 To set this compiler option in the Visual Studio development environment

-In Solution Explorer, open the shortcut menu for the project and then choose Properties.
+In Solution Explorer, right-click the project and then click Properties.

-In the project Property Pages dialog box, in the left pane under Configuration Properties, expand C/C++ and then select Command Line.
+In the project Property Pages dialog box, in the left pane under Configuration Properties, expand C/C++ and then click Command Line.

 In the Additional Options pane, specify the /J compiler option.